craigmichaelmartin/pure-orm/README.md

 ```

 ## What is SQL Toolkit?
-What problem is it solving?
-SQL Toolkit is a node library to make accessing data from a database seamless.
+SQL Toolkit is a node library built for `pr-promise` to make working with a postgres database seamless.

-#### Concepts

-Business Objects (BO) are a pure javascript object abstraction layer corresponding to tables.

-Data Access Objects (DAO) are the abstraction layer for working with the database.

-DAO methods return pure Business Objects.
-Likewise, Business Objects may be passed to DAO methods to get or update records.

 #### Philosophy

 SQL Toolkit is intentionally not an ORM.
 There are not hundreds of methods mapping the complexit of SQL to class objects.

-Instead, you define DAO methods with actual SQL, and receive your Business Objects back.
+Instead, the value of the toolkit is that you get to write native SQL (not ORM-abstracted SQL-ish) while receiving back pure javascript objects.

+#### Design Goals
+- Have **pure** "business" objects which can represent the data of a table and be the subject of the app's business logic.
+  - These objects are pure javascript objects: decoupled from the database, and agnostic to how interfacing is done.
+  - They will be full of business logic methods, and their purity make them easy to test/use.
+- Allow the unobstructed writing of normal SQL.
+  - I want to write SQL.
+I don't want to re-create the nuances of SQL in an API.
+I woulnd't want to learn that API even if it existed.
+I want to write SQL exactly as I would if in psql.
+Not SQL-ish.
+Not chunked up with special APIs.
+Not using wierd json_build_object functions.
+Just normal SQL.
+- Have the SQL (Data Access) understand pure business objects as inputs, and return them as outputs.

+#### Concepts

+A **Business Object** (BO) is a pure javascript object corresponding to a table.

+A **Data Access Object** (DAO) is a database-aware abstraction layer where SQL is written.

+DAO methods return pure BOs.
+Likewise, BOs may be passed to DAO methods to get or update records.

-## Basic Example
+## Example Usage of already made BOs and DAOs
 ```javascript

 let raw = new Person({